 Launching No Limit Sports in 1998, Master P reassigned one of the company’s lawyers and its COO as agents and hired a couple of experienced sports agents as well.
 Anderson and another NBA player, Ron Mercer, signed on as the agency’s first clients, and a slew of NBA and NFL players and prospects followed.

 No Limit’s first big deal

 No Limit scored a coup by luring running back Ricky Williams, the reigning Heisman Trophy winner from the University of Texas, away from his more traditional sports agents as he approached the 1999 draft.
-When Williams was chosen number five overall by the New Orleans Saints in the draft, No Limit faced its first big negotiation.
+When Williams was chosen number five overall by the New Orleans Saints in the draft, No Limit faced its first big business contract negotiation.

 One of Williams’s main goals for his contract was to help his family escape poverty. “[Master P] went from rags to riches, and that’s what I’m about to do,” he told ESPN at the time.

 At first, Master P assigned the Williams negotiation to an experienced sports agent he had hired, Andy Curtin.
 But to Curtin’s surprise, the negotiation was turned over to another man, Leland Hardy.
 Hardy been a financial adviser to tennis stars Venus and Serena Williams but did not have experience negotiating big-time sports contracts, according to Ebony.

 The seven-year, $68 million business contract Hardy negotiated with the Saints on behalf of Williams “was like no other deal the NFL had ever seen,” according to FiveThirtyEight.
 Because players’ contracts with the NFL are not guaranteed, agents typically bargain hard for high up-front payments and only then look for ways to win their clients income on the back end.
 By contrast, Williams’s contract was highly incentive based.
 Ultimately, it was widely judged to be disastrous for Williams and an embarrassment to No Limit.